 Healthcare is generally divided into different sections in the Netherlands, these typically include:

-Basic healthcare – which covers visits to a GP (General Practitioner – a community-based doctor who will treat minor and chronic illnesses and make specialist or hospital referrals for those with critical conditions), medication, maternity care, short stays in hospitals etc.
+Basic healthcare – which covers visits to a GP (General Practitioner – a community-based doctor who will treat minor and chronic illnesses and make specialist or hospital referrals for those with critical conditions), medication, maternity care, short stays in hospitals etc. For information on healthcare system for expats in Netherlands visit Expat Financial website.

 Long term medical care – which covers long term nursing, care and chronic conditions.